Smallville season 2: Characters

 Season two expanded the lives and relationships of the main characters.
 Gough and Millar used the season opener, "Vortex", to establish multiple dynamics for the seasons, including: "Lana's distrust of Clark; what happened to the spaceship, which [developed into] Clark looking into his origins; Lex protecting Clark and killing the reporter; and the Lex/Lionel dynamic, with Lionel being blind".

 A second development for the show was the relationship between Lionel and Martha Kent.
 As part of season two was about expanding the lives of the adults away from Clark, "Nocturne" saw the beginning of the Lionel/Martha relationship.
-This relationship allowed for more situations of Schneider and O'Toole doing scenes together that were not about the kids.
+This relationship allowed for more situations of John Schneider and Annette O'Toole doing scenes together that were not about the kids.
 By the end of the season, each of the main characters reach turning points in their lives.
 Welling also commented on his character's development over the course of the season, specifically on Clark meeting his biological father and how that affects his life: "To have two very strong father figures telling you different things is a lot to handle, and Clark has to take this information, put it to the test and come to his own conclusion, and it's not an easy one".